Copyright 2003, 2018 Nikolas S. Boyd. Permission is granted to copy this document provided this copyright statement is retained in all copies.

 Vision, mission and values articulate the intended ends of a business and the acceptable means for reaching those ends.
 Purposes align business activities with the business mission and vision.
 Business activities fulfill a business purpose and further a business towards its objectives.
 Business activities often have opportunities for (measurable) improvements.
 Software solution features support and improve business activities.
 Dialogs reveal solution features and domain information models.
 Software components surface dialogs and conduct conversations with software solution users.
 Solution requirements knowledge and descriptions originate with some official (or unofficial) sources.

 The relationships between stakeholders, sources, and their knowledge can be modeled and depicted graphically.
 The following diagram shows selected, representative portions of such a natural conceptual model.
 A key to the notation used in this model diagram can be found in Appendix A. Descriptions of the essential model elements can be found in the linked pages, both through the foregoing textual hyperlinks and through links contained in the following model diagram.
+Each element in the diagram below links to a topic of the same name, with more discussions about the topic and more links to other related topics.

 As indicated previously, each stakeholder holds certain interests and quality concerns.
 The tables following each stakeholder description lists some of the typical stakeholders in each group and some of the kinds of interests and concerns they hold.
 Review of these lists can be useful when a requirements engineer wants to test whether a set of solution requirements has adequate stakeholder and interest coverage, or whether they are under represented.